Democrats hope Obama will give Biden a jolt - NewsBreak

 Bennett noted the potential added benefit that “popular and talented former presidents can really help the incumbent craft and carry a message.”

-One White House official downplayed any political aspects of bringing Obama into the White House, saying the former president has championed the law informally bearing his name for years and it made sense for him to be there to promote new efforts to strengthen the legislation.
+One White House official downplayed any political aspects of bringing Obama into the White House, saying the former president has championed the law informally bearing his name for years and it made sense for him to be there to promote new efforts to strengthen the legislation.‘He is a war criminal’: Biden promises swift action for Putin

 Biden and Obama both attended a funeral service for former Senate Majority Leader Harry Reid (D-Nev.) in August and appeared together at the 20th anniversary of the Sept.
 11 attacks in New York in the fall.
 The two also recorded a Zoom conversation last summer to promote sign-ups for the Affordable Care Act.